milkmansson/toit-ina226/README.md

 ### Power-Down
 INA226 enters ultra-low-power state.
 No measurements happen.
 Supply current drops to 0.5 uA typ (2uA max).
 Useful for ultra-low power systems where periodic measurement isn't needed.
-Use `MODE-POWER-DOWN` or shortcut functions `set-power-off` or `set-power-on`, which return the drive to the previous state.
+Use `set-measure-mode MODE-POWER-DOWN` to shutdown.
+Start again by setting the required measure mode using `set-measure-mode MODE-TRIGGERED` or `set-measure-mode MODE-CONTINUOUS`

 ### Mode Power Consumption